Statsfru: Historical function

 Överhovmästarinna had the rank of Excellency and the Hovfröken had the rank of Colonel, the Statsfru had the rank of a General and were to be treated in accordance with this rank in public.

 The Statsfru were to be married noblewomen.
 Both the queen and the queen dowager had statsfru.
 There were always several statsfru, who alternated in served the queen in pairs of two: in 1774, there were six Statsfru, and in 1917, there were eight.

-Their function was essentially the same as the Hovfröken: they performed secretarial duties, answered letters, made purchases, acted as messegers, delivered orders, performed smaller representational duties such as attending weddings and funerals in the nobility as in place of the queen, and accompanied the queen as her company and entourage.
+Their function was essentially the same as the Hovfröken: they performed secretarial duties, answered letters, made purchases, acted as messengers, delivered orders, performed smaller representational duties such as attending weddings and funerals in the nobility as in place of the queen, and accompanied the queen as her company and entourage.

-However, the Statsfru had more priviligies than the unmarried Hovfröken and the widowed Överhovmästarinna.
+However, the Statsfru had more privileges than the unmarried Hovfröken and the widowed Överhovmästarinna.
 Because they were married and expected to be able to attend their families, they were permitted to make their own terms, could negotiate their salary and refuse assignments.

-Like the Hovfröken, they had their own room at the royal palace, personal servants and free use of a carriage from the royal stables; but in contrast to the Hovfröken, they where also permitted to visit the private rooms of the queen without permission of the Överhovmästarinna, and they took their orders directly from the queen and not from the Överhovmästarinna.
+Like the Hovfröken, they had their own room at the royal palace, personal servants and free use of a carriage from the royal stables; but in contrast to the Hovfröken, they were also permitted to visit the private rooms of the queen without permission of the Överhovmästarinna, and they took their orders directly from the queen and not from the Överhovmästarinna.
 They could also act as the deputy of the Överhovmästarinna when she was absent from court.

 They wore a black uniform with a blue ribbon over their chest with the queen's initials in the form of jewelry.

 All queens and queen dowagers since between 1774 and 1965 had Statsfru with the exception of Josephine of Leuchtenberg.